How did I get here?

 March/April: One month of intense tuition on Osada-Ryu from Osada Steve Sensei in his Tokyo honbu dojo.
 Osada Steve Sensei generously arranged for me to receive tuition also from Yukimura Haruki, Grandmaster Sensei from Tokyo.

-I feel very honored to be admitted under Osada Steve Sensei’s guide.
+I feel very honoured to be admitted under Osada Steve Sensei’s guide.
 After lot of hard work and practice, translating Osada Steve Sensei’s material into Spanish, learning Japanese and a my consistent long term commitment of excellence; I could finally make it back home in Buenos Aires, with my kyu certificate in Osada-Ryu and my Sensei’s permission to start teaching the basics.

 Sensei considered that it would be good for me to receive feedback from different Japanese audiences to improve my style.
 He arranged for me to do different special performances at different Tokyo Bars as: Indigo (under Kitagawa-san organization, in Roppongi area), UbuBar (under Yoshida Yoi-san and Shigonawa Bingo-san organization, in Roppongi area) and PinkCrystal (Organized by Maya and her cousin in Kabuki-cho, Shinjuku-ku area).
 He also arranged for me to visit DX SM LIVE (in the heart of Kabuki-cho, Shinjuku area) where there were other Japanese nawashi performing.